raspberrypilearning/sensehat-scratch-mp3-player/en/step_7.md

-## Challenge: Shuffle the tracks
+## Challenge: shuffle the tracks

 --- challenge ---
-A nice feature to have on an MP3 player would be the ability to shuffle the tracks, so that they play in a random order.
+A nice feature to have on an MP3 player is the option to shuffle the tracks so that they play in a random order.
-Pushing the joystick into the SenseHAT is treated the same way as pushing `Enter` on the keyboard.
+Pushing the joystick down the Sense HAT means the same thing to Scratch as pushing <kbd>Enter</kbd> on the keyboard.
-Can you change the MP3 player code so that when the joystick is pushed, it chooses and plays a random track?
+Can you change your MP3 player code so that when the joystick is pushed, the code chooses and plays a random track?
 --- /challenge ---